capitalist/rails_slickgrid/README.md

 ## What It Can Do
 1. Generates the static assets for slickgrid into your public directory
 2. Provides a method to include these assets in your layout
-3. Generates a slickgrid from an array of hashes
+3. Generates a slickgrid from an array of hashes or records(ActiveRecord)

 ## Installation